Mail theft fueling drug trade in Saskatoon - Saskatoon | Globalnews.ca

 READ MORE: Arrests made in Saskatoon mailbox thefts

-“There may be associates of theirs that are still doing it,” said Huisman.
+“There may be associates of theirs that are still doing it,” Huisman said.

 Those whose mail has been stolen should heed extra caution if personal information was expected in the mail.

-“There’s been reported cases of fraudulent bank accounts or fraudulent credit cards obtained through stolen identification,” said Huisman.
+“There’s been reported cases of fraudulent bank accounts or fraudulent credit cards obtained through stolen identification,” Huisman said.

 According to police, targeted condos and apartments often see resident’s vehicles in their parkades raided as well as coin operated laundry rooms.